 For C# users, IntelliCode can learn patterns from your own code.
 For more information, see IntelliCode team completions.

-Q: How do I turn starred suggestions off?
+Q: How do I turn starred recommendations off?

-To turned starred IntelliSense suggestions off, disable the extension:
+To turned starred IntelliSense recommendations off, disable the extension:

 In Visual Studio, choose Extensions > Manage Extensions, find and select the IntelliCode extension, and then click Disable.